Abdullah204/CSEN1002_Compilers_Lab_Spring_24/README.md

 This Repo contains solutions for tasks assigned in the course `CSEN 1002 Advanced Computer Lab (Compilers Lab)` at the `GUC` `(German University in Cairo)`.
 You are welcome to contribute with private test case files.

+These tasks represent popular compiler algorithms such that first and follow calculation.